 Featuring Keynote Speakers SEC Commissioner Allison Herren Lee, and PwC Vice Chair Wes Bricker

-Periods of crises demand access to high quality, consistent, timely data, as the oil that keeps the cogs in our economic machine running.
+Periods of crisis demand access to high quality, consistent, timely data, as the oil that keeps the cogs in our economic machine running.
 This half-day forum addresses how standards have been used to manage investment risk; and how they can and should be leveraged further, to plan for future crises.

 This year’s program will also feature practical, real world examples, of how individual and professional analysts can use XBRL data in their investment process.
 Post-conference, attendees will be invited to deep-dive training webinars on tools to access free, timely, granular, XBRL data.

 This event will be preceded by the Annual General Meeting for XBRL US Members, on Monday, November 16, which is closed to the public.

 Please note – this event has been changed to an online format spanning two days with 5 minute breaks between sessions on each day.

 |Preliminary Agenda: Tuesday, November 17, 2020|